makerdao/community/governance/votes/Executive vote - November 28, 2024.md

 - The [Savings Rates (DSR and SSR)](https://sky-atlas.powerhouse.io/A.4.3.1_Savings_Rates/5586fe33-b0af-41f0-9629-b1716c7c0967%7Cb3417d54) will be increased.
 - The [GSM Pause Delay](https://sky-atlas.powerhouse.io/A.1.8.2.1_Pause_Delay/a98b8227-95f6-4711-9d8d-f52cbc6ad2d0%7C0db30758e055) will be increased.
 - Seven ilks will be added to the [`LineMom`](https://github.com/makerdao/line-mom/tree/master).
-- [Four Standby Spell factories and three multi-ilk Standby Spells](https://github.com/makerdao/dss-emergency-spells) will be added to the Chainlog.
+- [Four Standby Spell factories and three Global/Multi-ilk Standby Spells](https://github.com/makerdao/dss-emergency-spells) will be added to the Chainlog.
 - A total of **19 million USDS** and **24 million SKY** will be distributed to fund the Launch Project, the Sky Ecosystem Liquidity Boostrapping budget, and the Integration Boost budget.
-- The [Emergency Shutdown Module (ESM)][(https://manual.makerdao.com/module-index/module-emergency-shutdown](https://docs.makerdao.com/smart-contract-modules/shutdown/emergency-shutdown-module)) minimum threshold (`min`) will be increased.
+- The [Emergency Shutdown Module (ESM)](https://docs.makerdao.com/smart-contract-modules/shutdown/emergency-shutdown-module) minimum threshold (`min`) will be increased.
 - A total of **20,701 USDS** will be distributed to seven Aligned Delegates as compensation for October 2024, as itemized below.
 - A total of **90,277 USDS** and **330,000 SKY** will be distributed to three Atlas Core Development key contributors, as itemized below.
 - A Spark Proxy spell will be triggered.